eliellis/swc-node-register-options-repro/README.md

 ## Issue

-When using `@swc-node/register` with programmatic options, the options are not applied.
+When using `@swc-node/register` with programmatic options, no supplied options are not applied.

 ## Repro

 - Observe the contents of `tsconfig.json`, and note that `experimentalDecorators` is set to `false`.
-- Examine the contents of `test.ts` and note the explicit usage of decorators.
+- Examine the contents of `test.ts` and note the explicit usage of _legacy_ decorators.
 - See `index.js` for the programmatic usage of `@swc-node/register`, and note that `experimentalDecorators` is set to `true` in the call to `register`.

   - As is, `@swc-node/register` will not apply the programmatically supplied `options` passed to `register`, but will instead use the values from `tsconfig.json`.
 This will cause the compilation to fail.